The Difference Between Euro Top and Pillow Top Mattresses

 Pillow tops are thinner than Euro tops, so although they’re filled with soft materials such as wool or cotton, you’re likely to feel the firm mattress beneath them.
 A firm mattress works well for back and stomach sleepers so your hips don’t sink.
 However, soft mattresses are best for side sleepers.

 If you share your bed, it’s important to look for a bed with excellent motion isolation to ensure you don’t disturb each other in the middle of the night.
 Since Euro tops are thicker, they do a better job of absorbing motion compared to pillow tops.
+Many of the best mattresses for motion isolation also rely on wrapped coils instead of traditional open coil support.

 Edge support refers to the stability and firmness of the outer edges of your bed.
 It affects your ability to sit comfortably on the edge of your bed and the ease of getting in and out —a factor especially important for those with limited mobility.